 Gray-New Gloucester High School, Gray - Our Movement & Mindfulness class offers an alternative pathway for high school students to earn Physical Education credits.

-Talbot Community School, Portland - a Pre-K through Grade 5 school serving a diverse population of learners in Portland.
-Our Kids Yoga class for 2nd-4th graders offers a blend of yoga games, storytime, guided meditation, art, and time for reflection.
+Talbot Community School, Portland - Our Kids Yoga class for 2nd-4th graders offers a blend of yoga games, storytime, guided meditation, art, and time for reflection.

-Thornton Academy, Saco - a private, non-sectarian day and boarding school serving students Grades 6 through 12.
-Our Movement & Mindfulness class provides newcomer students primarily from Congo and Angola with tools for building resilience and self-compassion to help manage the stress and anxiety associated with relocating to a new country and school.
+Thornton Academy, Saco - Our Movement & Mindfulness class provides newcomer students primarily from Congo and Angola with tools for building resilience and self-compassion to help manage the stress and anxiety associated with relocating to a new country and school.

 Older Mainers